20/9/2022

 One of the largest and most beautiful museums in Flanders underwent a thorough renovation and expansion.
 The old halls regained their renowned grandeur through a major refurbishment.
 All materials were maximally saved and carefully refurbished.

 The expansion of the museum was not done in a classical way.
-Instead of using an extension, the four historic patios were transformed into ten contemporary galleries.
+Thus, no extension was used, but the four historic patios were transformed into ten contemporary rooms.
 This infill accounts for 40% more exhibition space.

 Stable climate